Aisling McCarthy

-Aisling Louise McCarthy (born 24 February 1996) is an Australian rules footballer playing for West Coast in the AFL Women's (AFLW).
+Aisling Louise McCarthy (born 24 February 1996) is an Irish Australian rules footballer playing for Fremantle in the AFL Women's (AFLW), having previously played for the Western Bulldogs and the West Coast Eagles.
 She became an Australian citizen in July 2022.

 Early life

 From Cahir, County Tipperary in Ireland, McCarthy began playing Gaelic football from the age of seven.
 She also played camogie, captaining her club Cahir to victory in the 2016 All-Ireland intermediate finals.
-In 2017, McCarthy was the player of the match in Tipperary's victory in the All-Ireland Intermediate Ladies' Football Championship, scoring one goal and four points.
+In 2017, she was the player of the match in Tipperary's victory in the All-Ireland Intermediate Ladies' Football Championship, scoring one goal and four points.
 She was also named the TG4 Intermediate Player's Player of the Year.

-Her interest in Australian football began in 2015 when Colin O'Riordan, a Tipperary footballer, moved to the Sydney Swans.
+McCarthy's interest in Australian football began in 2015 when Colin O'Riordan, a Tipperary footballer, moved to the Sydney Swans.
 In September 2018, she was among 18 international prospects to attend the CrossCoders program, a week-long Australian football camp held in Melbourne.